kirin-vn/lexer/README.md

 A __*setting*__ is a verse identifying a setting.
 It begins with a `>`, followed by the setting's identifier, and optionally followed by a parenthetical list of attributes, separated by commas.

-    > SETTING (morning, raining)
+    > Setting (morning, raining)

+The identifier of a setting can be used to access the setting's name.
+This defaults to the string representation of the identifier, but can be changed in the engine.

+    > Basement

+        We are currently in the `Basement`. %% defaults to Basement, but can be changed.

+If a parenthetical is given, it first removes all attributes from the specified setting before adding those provided.
-Setting attributes are not inherited from previous setting verses.
+Otherwise, the attributes are inherited from the previous time a setting with that identifier was used.

 ####  Character